BouarfaMahi/The-art-of-invention-marketing/ebook/ebook.md

 # The Art of Invention Marketing

-## Free tips for marketing your invention to potential licensees
+## Tips for marketing your invention to potential licensees

 ## Preface